 Property, plant and equipment are stated at cost.
 Depreciation is calculated by the straight-line method over the estimated useful lives of depreciable assets.
-Depreciable lives follow:
+Depreciable lives are as follows:

-Buildings and improvements Machinery and equipment Furniture, fixtures and other equipment 10 to 30 years 3 to 7 years 3 to 10 years
+Buildings and improvements 10 to 30 years

+Machinery and equipment 3 to 7 years

+Furniture, fixtures and other equipment 3 to 10 years